 Teaching duties and responsibilities are crucial aspects to consider when reviewing a teaching contract.
 Here are some steps to keep in mind:

-- Review the contract for clear descriptions of your teaching duties, including the subjects, grade levels, and any additional responsibilities you will be responsible for.
+- Review the contract for clear descriptions of your teaching duties, including the specific grade level(s) and teaching field(s) you are assigned to.
+The contract should also outline your primary responsibility to teach students in your assigned grade level and teaching field, as well as any additional responsibilities you will be responsible for.

 - Ensure that the contract specifies the number of teaching hours and maximum class sizes you will be responsible for.